 1) Limiting the use of pictures of Rosario Dawson (in costume or otherwise) as featured images on the All Things Ahsoka homepage or as preview thumbnails on our social media channels.
 Images of her will be used within the articles themselves but this way, my social media followers and readers will have the option to choose whether or not they want to click through to view this content.

 2) Keeping things strictly business.
-That is, reporting on the series itself and eventually reviewing it but I might choose to avoid sharing interviews and think pieces about Rosario’s work on Star Wars.
+That is, reporting on the series itself and eventually reviewing it but I might choose to avoid sharing interviews or think pieces about Rosario’s work on Star Wars.
 I will use my best judgement to decide what really needs to be posted on this site and what doesn’t.

 3) Using a specific hashtag on social media, #StarWarsAhsoka, when I share any content dealing with the upcoming series.
 That way, my social media followers have the option of muting the hashtag to keep those stories off their timelines.